 Footprint (hectares) – The total surface area that a project is anticipated to disturb.
-The footprint should include all mining infrastructure in/around the project.
-Usually, total footprint will be reported as one metric; if not, footprints from multiple project components may need to be added together to ensure that all mining infrastructure in/around the project is included in the total.
+The footprint should include all mining infrastructure associated with the project, including the mine workings, rock dumps, tailings storage, roads, utility corridors, processing plants, office and residential buildings, landing strip for aircraft, etc. The total footprint if often reported as one value; however, in some cases, the footprints of multiple project components may need to be added together to ensure that all mining infrastructure in/around the project is included in the total.
 Note: footprint does not mean areas of mining claims, exploration licenses, or other types of exploration permits.
-Footprint also does not include subsurface workings.
+Footprint also does not include subsurface workings, which are often much larger than disturbed features on the surface.

 Example: The reviewer finds the following quote in an EIS related to physical works: “the project construction will involve site preparation activities covering an overall area of approximately 90 hectares (ha).
 Approximately 20% of the project area is brownfield, which means less than 75 ha will require clearing.
 [The proponent] will implement a number of mitigation measures to limit or avoid adverse environmental effects as a result of project-related construction activities.”
 The project footprint in this case would include both the greenfield (previously undisturbed) and brownfield (previously disturbed) areas of the site, meaning that the total disturbed area would be 90 hectares.